Sarvesh Kumari

 If symptoms continue often, it’s also important to rule out medical causes like anemia or ear-related issues.

-Mental health therapy in Gurgaon can help you comprehend how anxiety affects your body and mind in addition to self-care.
-At Lyfsmile, Mrs. Tanya Sachdev (certified adult psychologist) helps individuals recognise these stress responses and work on calming them through CBT, mindfulness, and relaxation techniques.
+Along with self-care, mental health therapy in Gurgaon can help you understand how anxiety is affecting your body and mind.
+At Lyfsmile, Mrs Tanya Sachdev (certified adult psychologist) helps individuals recognise these stress responses and work on calming them through CBT, mindfulness, and relaxation techniques.

 She focuses on helping people break the cycle of anxiety by teaching practical ways to manage both physical and emotional symptoms.